keplernetwork/kepler/doc/stratum.md

-# Grin Stratum RPC Protocol
+# Kepler Stratum RPC Protocol

-This document describes the current Stratum RPC protocol implemented in Grin.
+This document describes the current Stratum RPC protocol implemented in Kepler.

 ## Table of Contents